 Lumbar spine surgery

 This booklet does not contain information about a specific operation, but the advice, experience and recovery for most patients undergoing lumbar spine operations is very similar.
-There is an explanation of some terms that may be relevant to you and your surgery.
-If you have any questions before or after your surgery, then please contact us via the contact details below.
+There is an explanation of some terms that may be relevant to you and your surgery toward the end of the page.
+If you have any questions before or after your surgery, then please contact us via the contact details at the end.

 How is the spine constructed?